stanford-cs348k/readings/README.md

 * I'd like you to extrapolate a bit about the value of getting the right abstractions in place.
 Consider what decisions the compiler/runtime system might be able to do for the programmer in the future given a code library written in terms of generics, interfaces, and associated types.
 Specifically, given information about what classes are linked together, would it be valid in the future of the Slang compiler/runtime to "choose" between generating and binding highly specialized code for the GPU (like it does today) or perhaps generate a single "general" shader that uses conditional control flow to dynamically switch between code paths depending on the types of classes that fill in the generic template?
 In other words, can the Slang compiler choose to perform "despecialization" in the same way that is currently chooses "specialization".

+* Not a question, but a suggestion: For those wanting to go further, I recommend reading parts of [Yong He's thesis](http://graphics.cs.cmu.edu/projects/renderergenerator/yong_he_thesis.pdf) on Slang.
+In particular, the reflection and potential future discussed in Chapter 7 is very interesting.

 __Other Recommended Readings:__
 * [Shader Components: Modular and High Performance Shader Development](http://graphics.cs.cmu.edu/projects/shadercomp/).
 Y. He et al. SIGGRAPH 2017